 There has been a lot of talk in the last months about the economic crisis, recession, slow down, etc. of the world economy.
-While the government provides its own formula, that I don’t think it will work out well, I believe that the solution lies within our hands if we follow this simple recipe (that is a result of several masters in tax law): this (Im-)Practical Guide to Avoid the Crisis.
+While the government provides its own formula, that I don’t think it will work out well, I believe that the solution lies within our hands if we follow this simple recipe (that is a result of several masters and phD in economics I have ;-)): this is my (Im-)Practical Guide to Avoid the Crisis.

-The tip is, follow these “simple” steps that will allow you to leave unharmed, although the world markets are having a big storm.
+The tip is, follow these “simple” steps that will allow you to leave unharmed the current “panic situation”, no matter that the world markets are having a big storm.

 2. Financial Freedom: Your money should work for you, instead of you working for your money.
-Now that the world markets are in record lows, and falling week by week, it is possible to see a lot of acquisitions by some companies (the ones that created the crisis, it is said), so this is a good time for long term investments.
+Now that the world markets are in record lows, and falling week by week, it is possible to see a lot of acquisitions by some companies (the ones that created the crisis, it is said) over others, so this is a good time for long term investments.

 I am not a market expert, but I have noticed that the price of many stocks are plummeting, and for sure someone will take the advantage to buy cheap and, within a year or two, sell high at a profit.
 If you own a company, buy assets using the benefits before taxes to capitalize and generate additional benefit.
 If you are on your own, maybe it is a good idea to invest in gold or other metals, which have a higher intrinsic value regardless of the state of the economy.
 Second step: put your money to work for you, buy assets that generate or are capable to generate more benefits.